-We will need four of these dates; I will likely try to frontload them, using the first four dates, but I will try to pick dates on which the students seem most refreshed and ready to test.
-Please make sure that your child is well rested and has had a good breakfast during this window.
+Please make sure that your child is well rested and has had a good breakfast each day during this window.
 Please also try to avoid scheduling vacations during this time.
 If you need to schedule appointments, please try to do so around these times as it will help to ensure that your child can take the test with our class.
-This is especially important with the MStep as some parts of the test build upon other parts, so, if your child misses one part, he/she will have to wait to take the next part as well.

 We will be off for Election Day on Tuesday, May 8.
 NO SCHOOL!
 Please mark your calendars!

 We will take our annual environmental education field trip to the Waterloo Recreation Area to learn more about our science unit of study on nature’s recyclers on Monday, May 21.
 Students will need to dress accordingly and pack a lunch.
+Parents can join us to chaperone on this trip, but you must ride the bus (per the environmental education program).
 More information will come home as the date draws closer.
 Please mark your calendars!